reneweb/hulk/README.md

 ### Set up dependency ###

 Hulk is distributed via jcenter.
-Make sure that it is available as a resolver.
+Make sure that it is available as a resolver in your build.
 Then add the dependency to your build:

 ```scala